Duke Energy (NYSE:DUK) PT Raised to $104.00

-Duke Energy (NYSE:DUK) had its target price raised by Credit Suisse Group from $96.00 to $104.00 in a research report sent to investors on Wednesday, The Fly reports.
-Credit Suisse Group currently has a neutral rating on the utilities provider’s stock.
+Duke Energy (NYSE:DUK) had its price target lifted by Credit Suisse Group from $96.00 to $104.00 in a research note issued to investors on Tuesday, Benzinga reports.
+They currently have a neutral rating on the utilities provider’s stock.

-A number of other equities research analysts also recently issued reports on the stock.
-Barclays increased their target price on shares of Duke Energy from $102.00 to $108.00 and gave the stock an equal weight rating in a research report on Thursday, January 28th.
-The Goldman Sachs Group downgraded shares of Duke Energy from a buy rating to a neutral rating and set a $98.00 target price for the company. in a research report on Thursday, January 14th.
-Mizuho increased their target price on shares of Duke Energy from $93.00 to $96.00 in a research report on Monday, February 1st.
-Bank of America downgraded shares of Duke Energy from a buy rating to a neutral rating and set a $94.00 target price for the company. in a research report on Friday, February 12th.
-Finally, Morgan Stanley increased their target price on shares of Duke Energy from $99.00 to $101.00 and gave the stock an equal weight rating in a research report on Thursday, March 25th.
-Eight analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-The company has a consensus rating of Hold and a consensus price target of $101.09.
+A number of other research firms have also recently commented on DUK.
+Zacks Investment Research upgraded shares of Duke Energy from a hold rating to a buy rating and set a $106.00 price target on the stock in a report on Friday, April 16th.
+Mizuho increased their price target on shares of Duke Energy from $93.00 to $96.00 in a report on Monday, February 1st.
+Morgan Stanley increased their price target on shares of Duke Energy from $99.00 to $101.00 and gave the company an equal weight rating in a report on Thursday, March 25th.
+Wells Fargo & Company increased their price target on shares of Duke Energy from $97.00 to $104.00 and gave the company an equal weight rating in a report on Tuesday.
+Finally, Bank of America cut shares of Duke Energy from a buy rating to a neutral rating and set a $94.00 target price on the stock. in a report on Friday, February 12th.
+Eight equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The company currently has a consensus rating of Hold and a consensus target price of $101.73.

-Duke Energy (NYSE:DUK) last posted its quarterly earnings data on Wednesday, February 10th.
-The utilities provider reported $1.03 EPS for the quarter, hitting analysts’ consensus estimates of $1.03.
+Duke Energy (NYSE:DUK) last announced its earnings results on Wednesday, February 10th.
+The utilities provider reported $1.03 earnings per share for the quarter, meeting the Zacks’ consensus estimate of $1.03.
 Duke Energy had a net margin of 8.68% and a return on equity of 8.28%.
-The firm had revenue of $5.78 billion during the quarter, compared to analyst estimates of $6.22 billion.
-Equities analysts forecast that Duke Energy will post 5.09 earnings per share for the current fiscal year.
+The business had revenue of $5.78 billion during the quarter, compared to the consensus estimate of $6.22 billion.
+As a group, research analysts forecast that Duke Energy will post 5.09 EPS for the current fiscal year.

 In other news, SVP Dwight L. Jacobs sold 1,802 shares of the firm’s stock in a transaction on Tuesday, February 23rd.
 The shares were sold at an average price of $89.35, for a total transaction of $161,008.70.
-Following the transaction, the senior vice president now owns 5,794 shares in the company, valued at approximately $517,693.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.11% of the stock is currently owned by company insiders.
+Following the sale, the senior vice president now directly owns 5,794 shares in the company, valued at approximately $517,693.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.11% of the stock is owned by company insiders.

-Large investors have recently bought and sold shares of the stock.
-Simon Quick Advisors LLC grew its stake in Duke Energy by 161.2% in the 4th quarter.
-Simon Quick Advisors LLC now owns 269 shares of the utilities provider’s stock valued at $25,000 after buying an additional 166 shares during the last quarter.
-Greenhouse Wealth Management LLC acquired a new position in Duke Energy in the 4th quarter valued at $25,000.
-Defined Wealth Management LLC acquired a new position in Duke Energy in the 4th quarter valued at $26,000.
-Crescent Capital Consulting LLC acquired a new position in Duke Energy in the 4th quarter valued at $27,000.
-Finally, St. Johns Investment Management Company LLC grew its stake in Duke Energy by 54.7% in the 4th quarter.
-St. Johns Investment Management Company LLC now owns 311 shares of the utilities provider’s stock valued at $28,000 after buying an additional 110 shares during the last quarter.
-Institutional investors and hedge funds own 63.48% of the company’s stock.
+Several hedge funds have recently made changes to their positions in DUK.
+Marshall Wace LLP bought a new stake in shares of Duke Energy during the 1st quarter valued at $79,000.
+United Bank increased its holdings in Duke Energy by 3.5% in the 3rd quarter.
+United Bank now owns 16,154 shares of the utilities provider’s stock valued at $1,431,000 after acquiring an additional 548 shares during the last quarter.
+Wealth Alliance increased its holdings in Duke Energy by 4.5% in the 3rd quarter.
+Wealth Alliance now owns 8,217 shares of the utilities provider’s stock valued at $728,000 after acquiring an additional 357 shares during the last quarter.
+Westover Capital Advisors LLC bought a new stake in Duke Energy in the 3rd quarter valued at $405,000.
+Finally, IHT Wealth Management LLC increased its holdings in Duke Energy by 7.6% in the 3rd quarter.
+IHT Wealth Management LLC now owns 9,065 shares of the utilities provider’s stock valued at $803,000 after acquiring an additional 637 shares during the last quarter.
+Hedge funds and other institutional investors own 63.48% of the company’s stock.

 Duke Energy Company Profile